Understand & manage your data

 Carryover data from a previous month is used after your new monthly allocation of plan data.
 You can see your remaining balances at any time, just log in to Your 2degrees, or check it out in the app.

 If I’ve run out of my included data and my Carryover data, what will it cost me?

-If you’re on a current Pay Monthly mobile plan or have used Data Clock, we’ll warn you before your data gets low and stop you in your tracks before you incur any additional casual data use costs.
-Nice.
+If you’re on a current Pay Monthly mobile plan or have used Data Clock, we’ll warn you before your data gets low.

-For the best value, if you’re out of data, you should add one of our awesome Prepay or Pay Monthly Data Add-ons, which won’t break the bank.
+For the best value, if you’re out of data, you should head to our Data Clock app to grab a great value time-based pack or add one of our awesome Prepay or Pay Monthly Data Add-ons, which won’t break the bank.

 How do I buy a 2degrees Data Add-on?